 The Commodity Exchange Act generally prohibits the selling of off-exchange futures contracts to small "retail" investors.
-There has been some dispute over whether this prohibition applies to contracts based on foreign currency rates; in 1974, Congress exempted contracts based on foreign exchange and Treasury securities from CFTC regulation (the so-called "Treasury Amendment").
+There has been some dispute over whether this prohibition applies to contracts based on foreign currency rates; in 1974, Congress exempted contracts based on foreign exchange and Treasury securities from CFTC regulation (the so-called Treasury Amendment).
 The CFTC has long argued that this exemption applied only to professional markets, and that it had authority to prevent the sale of futures-like contracts to small investors.
-The CFMA addressed this question, and the CFTC believed it had been given clear authority, but a 2004 federal court case7 held that certain retail foreign exchange contracts were not futures contracts and could be legally traded.
-In 2005 hearings, CFTC Chairman Brown-Hruska questioned whether additional legal authority or clarification were needed to protect small investors from fraud.
+The CFMA addressed this question, and the CFTC believed it had been given clear authority, but a 2004 federal court case held that certain retail foreign exchange contracts were not futures contracts and could be legally traded.
+In 2005 hearings, CFTC Chairman Brown-Hruska suggested that